 It wasn’t until the Bourbon Restoration, which was the period after Napolean when the monarchy was restored that Saumur became a very important City for its wine and agricultural production and its National Cavalry School.

-19 Things to see in Saumur
+What to do in Saumur France

 Wine Caves of Saumur